vjoel/tupelo/README.md

         >> t [nil, nil]
         => ["hello", "world"]

-4. Take a look at the [FAQ](doc/faq.md), [tutorial](doc/tutorial.md), and many [examples](example/).
+4. Take a look at the [FAQ](doc/faq.md), [tutorial](doc/tutorial.md), and the many [examples](example/).

 Applications
 =======

-Tupelo is a flexible base layer for various distributed programming paradigms: job queues, dataflow, map-reduce, etc.
+Tupelo is a flexible base layer for various distributed programming paradigms: job queues, dataflow, map-reduce, etc. Using subspaces, it's also a transactional, replicated datastore with pluggable storage providers.

 Advantages